chadleong/osdu-viz/README.md

 - If reference values are not visible in tooltips, check the Network tab for attempted candidate paths like `/data/reference-data/OPEN/RigType.1.min.json`.
 - To inspect the IndexedDB cache in Chrome: DevTools → Application → IndexedDB → `osdu-viz-cache` → `schemas`.

-If you want me to add deployment scripts (CloudFront/Cloudflare), CI/CD steps, or a build-time merged reference index, tell me which provider and I’ll add a recommended setup.

 Development